-These copies formed the basis of the documentary collection Testemunhos Pró Paz, stored in the Archives of the Metropolitan Curia of Sao Paulo as well as (in microfilm and digital format since 1987) in Geneva at the headquarters of the World Council of Churches and in Chicago in the Latin-American Project-Lamp.
-Precisely, this compares the Brasil Nunca Mais report with the Argentinean Nunca Más, published by CONADEP, and other books or reports which denounced political repression in Latin America, concluding that for the first time that denunciations had been made based on official records, recorded in military tribunals whose veracity could not be doubted, as in other cases where denunciations were based on witness statements made on the fringes of judicial institutions
+reports which denounced political repression in Latin America, concluding that for the first time that denunciations had been made based on official documents, recorded in military tribunals whose veracity could not be doubted, as in other cases where denunciations were based on witness statements made on the fringes of judicial institutions 38

-In Argentina, in 2007 proposals were made to, and accepted by, the Committee for the Memory of the World for the inclusion of fonds from human rights associations.
-Those of public bodies such as CONADEP, an initial collection of the National Archive of Memory created in 2004, records of the former DIPBA (Intelligence Division of the Buenos Aires Police), stored in the Provincial Commission for Memory of the Province of Buenos Aires, were accepted.
-Thus for the first time, the Memory of the World register includes records produced by one of the branches of the repression, DIPBA; a more cathartic organisation CONADEP, part of the Transitional Justice, and of various human rights bodies such as SERPAJ, CELS, APDH or Madres de la Plaza de Mayo, Linea Fundadora, all drawn together in Memoria Abierta.
-Thus the tendency to include only the archives of bodies which might be described as exemplary has been broken, and it is accepted that it is important for the memory of humanity to include also evidence of its darker side (the Paraguayan fonds of the Archivo del Terror were also nominated for inclusion in the register in 2000, but were rejected: in 2008 these were re-submitted and accepted for inclusion in the register in July 2009)
+In Argentina, in 2007 proposals were made to, and accepted by, the Committee for the Memory of the World for the inclusion of collections from human rights associations.
+Those of public bodies such as CONADEP, an initial collection of the National Archive of Memory created in 2004, documentary collections of the former DIPBA (Intelligence Division of the Buenos Aires Police), stored in the Provincial Commission for Memory of the Province of Buenos Aires, were accepted.
+Thus for the first time, the Memory of the World register includes collections produced by one of the branches of the repression, DIPBA; a more cathartic organisation CONADEP, part of the Transitional Justice, and of various human rights bodies such as SERPAJ, CELS, APDH or Madres de la Plaza de Mayo, Linea Fundadora, all drawn together in Memoria Abierta.
+Thus the tendency to include only the archives of bodies which might be described as exemplary has been broken, and it is accepted that it is important for the memory of humanity to include also evidence of its darker side (the Paraguayan collections of the Archivo del Terror were also nominated for inclusion in the register in 2000, but were rejected: in 2008 these were re-submitted and accepted for inclusion in the register in July 2009)

-In 2008, the Dominican Committee for the Memory of the World submitted for inclusion in the Register of the Memory of the World the documentary fonds and collections produced by associations integrated in the Federation of Patriotic Foundations (Foundación Manolo Tavárez, Foundación Hermanas Mirabel, Foundación Héroes de Constanza...), which preserved the documents of the principal associations involved in the struggle against the
+In 2008, the Dominican Committee for the Memory of the World submitted for inclusion in the Register of the Memory of the World the documentary collections produced by associations integrated in the Federation of Patriotic Foundations (Foundación Manolo Tavárez, Foundación Hermanas Mirabel, Foundación Héroes de Constanza...), which preserved the documents of the principal associations involved in the struggle against the Trujillo dictatorship and which constitute the nucleus of the project of the Museum of Dominican Resistance.
+The nomination was accepted, and the documentary collections entered in the Register of the Memory of the World in 2009.
+As in the cases of Chile and Argentina, with the exception of the collections of the Division of Police Intelligence of

-&lt;sup>38 Da Silva Catela, Ludmila.
+38 Da Silva Catela, Ludmila.
 2002.
 'Territorios de memoria política', in Los archivos de la represión: documentos, memoria y verdad.
 (Madrid, Siglo XXI)